 Certain eligibility conditions apply.
 The project must be located within the London Borough of Ealing.
 For completed projects, work must have been completed during the two years preceding the year of the award, and the project must have been in use for its intended purpose for at least six months.
 Nominations must be made with the consent of the owners of the project.

 Ealing Civic Society is gradually building up its collection of commemorative green wall plaques and bronze pavement plaques to commemorate famous people or historic buildings in the borough.
+You can view our plaques here.
 We normally only use bronze pavement plaques when it is not possible either to find a suitable place to erect a wall plaque on the outside of the building or to obtain the permission of the owner of the building.

 Our aim is to complement the existing collection of English Heritage Blue Plaques.
 We would prefer to encourage the erection of more English Heritage Blue Plaques and to erect our own plaques only for suitable famous former residents of Ealing who are not eligible for a Blue Plaque, or for historic buildings, which are not covered by the Blue Plaque Scheme.